sergeibux/Yescapa/backend/README.md

 Across the 3 levels, the difficulty is raising and the engine can handle more precise searches.

 ## Guidelines
-**For each level, write code that creates a new `results.json` file from the data in the `input` directory.
-An `expected_results.json` file is available to give you a reference on what result is expected.**

 - Clone this repo
 - Solve the levels in ascending order

+For each level, write code that creates a new `results.json` file from the json data in the `data` directory.
+An `expected_results.json` file is available to give you a reference on what result is expected.

 ## Evaluation
 Our criteria: